scikit-hep/uproot3/docs/source/installation.rst

     pip install uproot --user

-or your preferred variant.
+or your preferred variation.

-Note that the latest version on PyPI is 1.6.x, but this documentation describes uproot 2.0.
-To get the latest, install from GitHub:
+You can also get the latest from GitHub.

 .. code-block:: bash

     git clone https://github.com/scikit-hep/uproot.git
     python setup.py install --user

+New features are developed in git branches that first merge into git ``master``, then get released to PyPI.
+Therefore non-``master`` branches are experimental, the ``master`` branch is bleeding edge but usually not broken, and pip-installation is for production use.